Get to Know

 In 2023 I completed an L & I approved CPR training.
 I have to say a special thanks to the Shades of Motherhood Network for providing CPR training free of charge to our community.
 The training was open to doulas, parents, and other community members who wished to attend.
 I am so grateful for events such as this, which allow me to better myself and my services without raising prices for my clients.

 Later in 2023 I completed my bloodborne pathogen training and as of February, 2024 I completed the Coeur d’Alene Holistic Doula Training.
-I feel that it is very important to pull from various sources when continuing education.
+I also completed the Center for Indigenous Midwifery’s doula training in February 2026 and the Indigenous Full Spectrum Birth Helper Training facilitated by Spokane Tribal Network and Həłmxiłp.
+I feel that it is important to pull from various sources when continuing education.
 Each source holds unique knowledge that you may not have found elsewhere.
-I was very pleased with the training and new wisdom I was able to take away from it.
+I was very pleased with the new wisdom and insight I was able gain from trainings this year.
 I am so thankful for the amazing birth workers in our area.

 why hire a doula?